Building 10x software teams

 • A strong focus on ‘impact’ - how much what you do helps to give the company value, long or short term.

-• Hiring people with diverse skillsets - someone from game engine design will spot different issues than someone who wrote machine learning systems.
+• Hiring people with diverse skill-sets - someone from game engine design will spot different issues than someone who wrote machine learning systems.
 Even just different universities will have different curricula.
+Having everybody from the same university, or even worse the same lab at the same university, will mean that you don’t have the breadth of knowledge to even identify a whole host of problems, or the skill-set to solve them effectively once they become unignorable.

 • Making sure everybody has potential to contribute as they feel they can best.
-Different skillsets in the team should drive the decision for which features, technologies and architectures are prioritized and chosen.
+Different skill-sets in the team should drive the decision for which features, technologies and architectures are prioritized and chosen.
+Because skilled people are so rare, the detailed roadmap and execution plan should depend on the capabilities of the team, rather than trying to shoehorn the people you have into a predefined idea of what needs to be done.

-• Closely related to the above: people need recognition for the creativity and perseverence they put in.
-Lack of recognition will lead to disillusionment and burnout.
+• Closely related to the above: people need recognition for the creativity and perseverance they put in.
+Lack of recognition will rapidly lead to disillusionment and burnout.

 Things that kill teams